History of Zakynthos: Pirates and Corsairs

 One of the most well-known Greek pirates was Zakynthian, Eustathios Romanos or perhaps better known as Manetas.
 He was active primarily between 1678 and 1684 based around the well-known pirate lair of the Aegean island of Milos.
 Supposedly, he amassed enormous wealth and owned seven galleys with cannons and a large crew.
-After the outbreak of the Morean War (Sixth Venetian-Turkish war) he joined the forces of Morisini and became a corsair for the Venetians.
+After the outbreak of the Morean War, he joined the forces of Morisini and became a corsair for the Venetians.
 During the campaign to conquer Preveza by Venice and her allies, Romanos sailed east and captured Arta.
 For his later services in helping to conquer Chios, he was awarded the title of Colonel by the Venetian Republic.
 He was also involved in the trade of Turkish slaves.
-His son, Georgios (Zorzo) also continued the occupation of his father and menaced the coasts of Peloponnese, Zakynthos and Kefalonia.
+His son, Georgios also continued the occupation of his father and menaced the coasts of Peloponnese, Zakynthos and Kefalonia.
 He also employed sailors from these regions and islands.
 Between 1734 and 1735, in the service of the Austrians, Zorzo Manetas and his brother Andreas Romanos and their seven galleys and another boat which they had acquired in Trieste with Austrian funds, manned with Zakynthians, Kefallonites, Ithacisians and Lefkadians, captured 15 French ships in the Ionian and Aegean Seas.
 Manetas and his brother were arrested by the Venetians and taken to Corfu.
 However, a year later they were released and departed for Trieste and Vienna.

 The Greeks as crews of foreign corsairs gained a reputation for their perseverance, austere lifestyle and hard work.
-In 1757 Panagiotis Dragos, a captain of an English ship from Minorca equipped 24 cannons and 42 men, mainly from Zakynthos and Kefalonia, and attacked and captured a French ship with a cargo of wheat in the port of Volos.
+In 1757, Panagiotis Dragos, a captain of an English ship from Minorca equipped 24 cannons and 42 men, mainly from Zakynthos and Kefalonia, and attacked and captured a French ship with a cargo of wheat in the port of Volos.
 In 1759, Zakynthian Konstantine Kalamatas (some scholars claim he was from Patmos), in the service of England made his presence felt on the Peloponnese coast.
 His crew consisted of 87 Greeks from the Ottoman Empire and Greek subjects of Venice.
 Based in Kythera he is known to have seized a French ship, where afterwards they led it to Mani and distributed the spoils.